How US-Registered Investment Companies Operate and the Core Principles Underlying Their Regulation

 Like shareholders of other companies, mutual fund shareholders have specific voting rights.
 These include the right to elect directors at meetings called for that purpose and the right to approve material changes in the terms of a fund’s contract with its investment adviser, the entity that manages the fund’s assets.
-For example, a fund’s management fee cannot be increased and a fund’s fundamental investment policies cannot be changed unless a majority of shareholders vote to approve the increase or change.
+For example, a fund’s management fee cannot be increased unless a majority of shareholders vote to approve the increase.

 Setting up a mutual fund is a complicated process performed by the fund’s sponsor, which is typically the fund’s investment adviser.
 The fund sponsor has a variety of responsibilities.
 For example, it must assemble the group of third parties needed to launch the fund, including the persons or entities charged with managing and operating the fund.
 The sponsor provides officers and affiliated directors to oversee the fund and recruits unaffiliated persons to serve as independent directors.

 Some of the major steps in the process of starting a mutual fund include organizing the fund under state law, registering the fund with the SEC as an investment company pursuant to the Investment Company Act, and registering the fund shares for sale to the public pursuant to the Securities Act of 1933.* Unless otherwise exempt from doing so, the fund also must make filings and pay fees to each state (except Florida) in which the fund’s shares will be offered to the public.
 The Investment Company Act also requires that each new fund have at least $100,000 of seed capital before distributing its shares to the public; this capital is usually contributed by the sponsor or adviser in the form of an initial investment.